sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 Custom projects should have a dependency on the main OpenRemote repository (using a submodule as described below) and the following folder(s) should be used:

-* console - Should replace the console folder of the main OpenRemote repository
+* `openremote` - Submodule of main OpenRemote repository
-* deployment - Should replace the deployment folder of the main OpenRemote repository
+* `console` - Project consoles (Android, iOS) extending the folders of the main OpenRemote repository
-* openremote - Submodule of main OpenRemote repository
-* profile - Should replace the profile folder of the main OpenRemote repository and the services should link to the main repository services; refer to the [Developer Guide](./Developer-Guide%3A-Deploying-to-a-Docker-engine#docker-deployment-profiles) for information about Docker profiles and conventions.
+* `deployment` - Project configuration, consoles app resources, map data, and the extensions directory for custom JAR files.
+Copy the deployment folder of the main OpenRemote repository and customize.
-* setup - Should contain custom setup tasks (loaded at runtime using ServiceLoader) and tests for the custom project
+* `myextension1` - Project code extending OpenRemote, includes Java/Groovy source and should produce a JAR for the deployment extensions directory.
+Extensions will be loaded automatically on startup, you an have as many extension directories as required (e.g. custom Agent, Setup code in separate modules).

 ## Working with the git repositories